 Meaty rhythms brought about by drums, war horns, bells and other equipment not usually associated with music neatly hit the fray of soldiers marching and other brutalities.
 Together with the primeval screaming and chanting the band will get you an experience that is not easy to reproduce.

-Yet again, the album itself is one thing, the life performance quite another.
-I would thus warmly suggest that you go see them once you have the chance; or failing that watch it on YouTube.
+Yet again, the album itself is one thing, the live performance quite another.
+I would thus warmly suggest that you go see them once you have the chance, or failing that watch it on YouTube.
 This is one amazing album that should definitely live in your music collection, even if your usual musical style is quite another.

 And here is a taste of Lifa.
 If you like your videos a bit crustier, you’ll find the official video based on Ofnir on the RockmusicRaider YouTube Channel.